ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 ### Recursion
 - often, recursion tends to be a very elegant solution to some problems
 - it's not always the best way to do things
+- 1 problem like this is the idea of a factorial
+	- (take the last number, apply current int x value of last output)
+- Factorial: multiply number by n -1, n - 2, n - (n - 1)
+	- 1! = 1; 2! = 2 * 1; 3! = 3 * 2 * 1
+	- 4! = 4 * 3 * 2 * 1
+- base cases,
+	- compute 2 factorial for 3 factorial
+	- to figure out 4 factorial, find 3 factorial, find 2 factorial, find 1 factorial = 1
+		- since factorial definition aside from base case is n x factorial(n - 1)
+$4! = 4 * 3!$ call stack
+$3! = 3 * 2!$ call stack
+$2! = 2 * 1!$ call stack
+$1! = 1$ base case

+go down the call stack, then up the call stack after establishing the base case

+- recursion faster than regular loops?
+	- recursion is great, but it isn't always necessarily faster
+- solve the problem by first solving smaller version of that problem

+let's take the same idea and translate it into code